-D. All other service is the responsibility of the Unit and service needs should be brought to the attention of the UDS.
+- D. All other service is the responsibility of the Unit and service needs should be brought to the attention of the UDS. - 5.2.4 Fees.
+(Currently NDP is funded through direct bill and the options below do not currently apply.
+Please ensure you have the most current update of the NDSSM for changes.) - A. Enrollment Fee.

-5.2.4 Fees.

-A. Enrollment Fee.